-A completed application form:
+- A completed application form:

 The standard application form can be accessed and completed by the applicant or someone working on their behalf, through the Planning Portal.
-Alternatively, an application can be completed on a paper version of the form provided by the planning authority or downloaded from the Planning Portal; and
+Alternatively, an application can be completed on a paper version of the form provided by the planning authority or downloaded from the Planning Portal;

-Compliance with the following national validation requirements:
+- Compliance with the following national information requirements:

 Any plans or drawings must be drawn to an identified metric scale, and in the case of plans, must show the direction of north.
 Although not a requirement of legislation, the inclusion of a linear scale bar is also useful, particularly in the case of electronic submissions.